Sparse Conic Reformulation of Structured QCQPs based on Copositive Optimization with Applications in Stochastic Optimization: Numerical experiments

 \section{Numerical experiments}

 As discussed in the introduction, the authors of \cite{bomze_two-stage_2022} tried to solve (\ref{eqn:St3QP}) using copositive reformulations, where they compared the traditional model akin to (\ref{eqn:DecomposableQCQPBurer}), with what we can now conceptualize as the $\CPI$ relaxation of the $\CMP$ reformulation of (\ref{eqn:St3QP}).
 For both models, they used their respective $\DNN$ relaxations in order to produce solutions.
-For the purpose of certifying optimality, they exploited the fact that either relaxation also produces feasible solutions, hence upperbounds, since both leave the original space of variables in tact.
-For many instances, these bounds alone closed the optimality gap, but for some gaps persisted, even thought they were narrowed by extensive polishing procedures, about which we will not go into detail here.
+For the purpose of certifying optimality, they exploited the fact that either relaxation also produces feasible solutions, hence upper bounds, since both leave the original space of variables in tact.
+For many instances, these bounds alone closed the optimality gap, but for some gaps persisted, even though they were narrowed by extensive polishing procedures, about which we will not go into detail here.
 What we are setting out to do in this section is revisiting these instances and new variants of them, in order to see if the bounds we introduced in this article can further narrow the optimality gap.

-In what follows we will use Mosek as a conic optimization solver, and Gurobi as a global optimization solver, to both of which we interface via the YALMIP enviroment in Matlab.
-All experiments are run on a Intel Core i5-9300H CPU with 2.40GHz and 16GB of ram.
+In what follows we will use Mosek as a conic optimization solver, and Gurobi as a global optimization solver, to both of which we interface via the YALMIP environment in Matlab (see \cite{Lofberg2004}).
+All experiments were run on a Intel Core i5-9300H CPU with 2.40GHz and 16GB of ram.

 In our epxeriments consider the following problem

 with the following specifications for $\FF$:

 where $\bar{\y} \coloneqq \left(\y_1,\dots,\y_S\right)$.